Code-Institute-Submissions/https-github.com-callendera-Milestone-Project-2/README.md

     * The user will receive an email with the appropriate information shortly after submitting the form.
 * Social links
     * Links to Facebook, Twitter, and Instagram are included that open into seperate tag.
-    * Instagram is highlighted in this section to display out instagram photogallery.
+    * Instagram is highlighted in this section to display our instagram photogallery.
-    * each image can be clicked and it will open that image in our instagram page to encourage the user to visit our instagram page.
+    * each image can be clicked and it will open that image in a fancybox photo gallery.
 * Footer
     * This area gives business creditials(501(c)3 non-profit organization), address/phone number, and our social links once again.
     * this encourages a user who is just looking for our contact information to scroll through the entire page and discover something they didn't know they were looking for.